 The 1946 season turned out to be the last profitable one for the Grays.
 It was also Gibson’s final season.
 He died in January 1947 at age 36 after years of substance abuse and mental health problems.

 The Grays continued to play league games at Griffith Stadium even after the Negro National League folded following the 1948 season, with the Grays winning a final title.
 Average attendance at Grays’ game had fallen to about 2,000.

 Although none of the games was played in Washington, the Grays beat the Birmingham Black Barons, four games to one, in the last Negro League World Series.
 The Barons team featured a 17-year-old outfielder named Willie Mays.
 With Jackie Robinson finally having broken down the major leagues’ color barrier the previous year, this series was the swan song for the Negro National League.

 The Grays didn’t join the Midwest-based Negro American League in 1949, instead aligning with the lesser Negro American Association, essentially a black minor league on the East Coast.
 With both the Grays and the Negro American League struggling to survive, the latter agreed to play a few games against the Grays at Griffith Stadium late in the season.
 Because of rain-outs, just one double-header actually was played in D.C. — before a paltry crowd of 1,200.

-The Negro National League allowed the Grays to become associate members for 1950, and a handful of league games were played before small crowds at Griffith Stadium.
+The Negro American League allowed the Grays to become associate members for 1950, and a handful of league games were played before small crowds at Griffith Stadium.
 The last was a September double-header against the Philadelphia Stars.
-Paige, who had returned to the Negro National League with the Stars, started the first game.
+Paige, who had returned to the Negro League with the Stars, started the first game.
 The Grays hit Paige hard and won both games.

 Although a few of the Negro League teams, including the Black Barons, continued to play irregular barn-storming schedules throughout the 1950s, the Grays folded after playing a barn-storming tour of their own in the fall of 1950.